América de Cali: 1990s: Continued domestic success

-In 1993, Maturana's final year with the club, the side slipped to fourth place domestically but still managed an impressive season in the Copa Libertadores.
-They became the first Colombian side to ever win at Brazil's legendary Maracanã Stadium and advanced all the way to the semi-finals.
-Once again, they were denied, losing out to a last minute goal by Chile's Universidad Católica.
+In 1993, Maturana's final year with the club, the side slipped to fourth place domestically but still managed an impressive campaign in the Copa Libertadores.
+They became the first Colombian side to ever win at Brazil's legendary Maracanã Stadium, beating Flamengo, and advanced all the way to the semi-finals.
+Once again they were denied, losing to a last minute goal from Chile's Universidad Católica.

-After the season, Maturana left to focus on managing the Colombia national team.
+Maturana left at the conclusion of the season to focus on managing the Colombia national team.
 Nonetheless, the club's era of success continued.
 They remained near the top of the Colombian league in 1994, 1995, and 1996, and qualified for the 1996 Copa Libertadores.
-That year, America mounted another legendary run through the tournament, charging all the way to Copa finals, where they once again faced River Plate.
+That year, America mounted another legendary run through the tournament, charging all the way to the Copa Libertadores finals, where they once again faced River Plate.
 Antony de Ávila scored the winning goal in the first leg, poking the ball into the net from a seemingly impossible angle.
 In Argentina, however, River Plate prevailed 2–1, thanks to two goals from Hernán Crespo.
-Crespo's second goal came when keeper Óscar Córdoba left his area to try and clear a ball, only to have it return right to the possession of River Plate.

 Despite the Copa Libertadores disappointment, the 1996–97 season still brought some glory to América.
-Due to an upcoming change in format for the Colombian league, this was a marathon season, lasting sixteen months (it was the longest in Colombian history).
+Due to a format change for the Colombian league midway into the season, this was a marathon tournament, lasting sixteen months (the longest in Colombian history).
 Despite the length and complexity of the season, Los Diablos Rojos were nonetheless able to win their ninth championship, beating Atlético Bucaramanga in the finals.

-They continued their dominance of Colombia into the early 2000s, winning titles in 2000, 2001, and the 2002 Apertura with homegrown manager Jaime de la Pava.
-However, it was not long afterwards that the tide began to turn against them.
+Homegrown manager Jaime de la Pava took charge in 1998, and continued the club's dominance.
+His first title was the 1999 Copa Merconorte, America's second international title.
+The following year, de la Pava led the club to its tenth title in 2000, repeating this feat in 2001 against Independiente Medellin and in the 2002 Apertura against rivals Nacional, a title which was seen as unexpected as América had finished eighth in the regular season and Nacional finished one point off the top spot, as well as being undefeated in the semi-finals.
+However, it was not long afterwards that the tide began to turn against them, and de la Pava left by mutual consent after missing out on the 2002 Finalización finals by one point.